-The Trustees assess whether the use of going concern is appropriate, i.e. whether there are any material uncertainties related to events or conditions that may cast significant doubt on the ability of the School to continue as a going concern.
-The Trustees make this assessment in respect of a period of at least one year from the date of authorisation for issue of the financial statements and have concluded that the academy trust has adequate resources to continue in operational existence for the foreseeable future and there are no material uncertainties about the academy trust's ability to continue as a going concern, thus they continue to adopt the going concern basis of accounting in preparing the financial statements.
+The Trustees have assessed the use of going concern and have considered possible events or conditions that might cast significant doubt on the ability of the Trust to continue as a going concern including the impact of COVID-19.
+The Trustees have made this assessment for a period of at least one year from the date of the approval of these financial statements.
+The Trustees have concluded that there is a reasonable expectation that the Trust has adequate resources to continue in operational existence for the foreseeable future and there are no material uncertainties about the Trust's ability to continue as a going concern.
+The Trust therefore continues to adopt the going concern basis in preparing these financial statements.